smuellerDD/leancrypto/README.md

   * ML-DSA (Dilithium)

-  * ML-DSA (Dilithium) hybrid signature operation with Curve25519 and Curve448
+  * ML-DSA (Dilithium) composite signature operation with Curve25519 and Curve448

   * SLH-DSA (Sphincs Plus) with SHAKE and Ascon